Homebrew/homebrew-cask/README.md

 # Homebrew-Cask

+#### Important December update: Homebrew-Cask will now be kept up to date together with Homebrew (see [#15381](https://github.com/caskroom/homebrew-cask/pull/15381) for details).
+If you haven’t yet, run `brew uninstall --force brew-cask; brew update` to switch to the new system.

 #### Important: At some point in the future Homebrew-cask will change its behaviour from linking apps to moving them.
 See [issue #13201](https://github.com/caskroom/homebrew-cask/issues/13201) for details.
 ---